MassProspecting/.github/profile/basic-users/4-downloading-your-data.md

 ![AI Fields Example](../../assets/personalisation-05.png)

-You can insert them into your outbound scripts using merge tags, e.g.:
+You can insert them into your outbound scripts using merge tags.